yvon/dockerized-voxta/README.md

 Before deploying or building this container, you need to:

 1. Download the Voxta Server Linux package zip file
-2. Place this zip file in the same directory as the Dockerfile **Important**: The build will fail if this file is not present!
+2. Rename it to `Voxta.Server.Linux.zip` and place it in the same directory as the Dockerfile **Important**: The build will fail if this file is not present with exactly this name!

 ## Deploying to fly.io